Multiple Mechanisms for Emerging Conductance Plateaus in Fractional Quantum Hall States

-\textit{The $G_{D_1}=1/2$ plateau.---} Recent experiments have shown the emergence of an intermediate QPC conductance plateau at $G_{D_1}=1/2$ \cite{Manfra2022,Hirayama2023}.
-A theoretical explanation for the appearance of it was provided \cite{Manfra2022}, which is similar to an earlier work \cite{PhysRevB.87.125130}.
-Here, we show that this plateau may arise due to different mechanisms in either the coherent or equilibrated regimes and show that shot noise can be used to discriminate among them (\cref{CCC_Table}).
+\textit{The $G_{D_1}=1/2$ plateau.---} Recent experiments have shown the emergence of $G_{D_1}=1/2$ \cite{Manfra2022,Hirayama2023} and, similar to an earlier work \cite{PhysRevB.87.125130}, a theoretical explanation was provided \cite{Manfra2022} (see also Refs.\ \onlinecite{Wang2021, Yuli2023}).
+Here, we show that this plateau may arise due to different mechanisms in either the unequilibrated or equilibrated regimes and shot noise can be used to discriminate among them (\cref{CCC_Table}, \cref{1by2QPC}).